alinmaria/ansible/docker-swarm/README.md

-## K3s Ansible Playbook
+## Docker Swarm Ansible Playbook

 This is based on the work from [this repo](https://github.com/JamesTurland/JimsGarage/tree/main/Ansible/Playbooks/Docker-Swarm).

-The goal is to easily build and install a Docker Swarm cluster on machines running:
+The goal is to easily build and install a Docker Swarm cluster.

-- [X] Debian
-- [X] Ubuntu

 ## Prerequisites
 Nodes must have passwordless SSH access